History of rail transport in Thailand: Improved traction

 All couplers in Thailand at that point were A.B.C. couplers, introduced in 1903 to comply with the same system in Malaya.
 The A.B.C. couplers had various flaws: connecting and separating wagons require manpower to perform the task manually, and its maximum load is only 10 tons, restricting transport capacity in mountainous areas.

 The SRT decided to introduce new automatic couplers, in order to reduce connection and separation time and increase loading capacity.
 As Japan managed to quickly switch to automatic couplers in 1925, engineers were dispatched to Japan to study the process.
 It was decided that the switching process in Thailand was to be done gradually line by line, starting from the Northern line, to the Northeastern line, and the Southern line.
 The operation started by the end of 1957 and finally ended in 1960.

 Improved tracks

-Prior to the replacement, Thailand main lines used 50-pound rails, with some replacement parts in the Northerneastern line being 60-pound rails.
+Prior to the replacement, Thailand main lines used 50-pound rails, with some replacement parts in the Northeastern line being 60-pound rails.
 Though foreign consultants recommended converting to 80-pound rails, due to high cost the World Bank advised a conversion to 70-pound rails.
 The replacement operation began in 1955 using part of the second World Bank loan, and by 1960, 45% of Thai railway were using 60-pound or heavier rails.

 However, as the 70-pound rails quickly began to show signs of wear, they were replaced with 80-pound rails starting in 1966, and later 100-pound rails in the 1990s.

 Along with the replacement of rails, shorter rails were also welded together into longer tracks.